 I want to rehearse some of the things that we have gone through in the last two sermons.
 I really want to burn these principles into our minds in regards to Passover because they are basic, fundamental things upon which the keeping of the day are really founded.

 We saw the importance of Passover in that Jesus said, in John 6:48, that He is the bread of life.
 He reminds us that our fathers ate manna in the wilderness and are dead.
 He is the bread that comes down from heaven, and, if we eat of it, we may not die.
-He said, "I am the living bread" (John 6:51).
-And He says, "The bread that I shall give is My flesh, which I shall give for the life of the world." (same verse)
+He said, "I am the living bread."
+And He says, "The bread that I shall give is My flesh, which I shall give for the life of the world."
+(John 6:51)

 Certainly that ought to point out to us the importance of the Passover, because we understand that He is speaking symbolically (figuratively) of His own death, His burial, and His resurrection.
 And that these symbols would be part and parcel of the way of life that He gave to us—something with which we would be renewing our commitment to Him and to His Father.